Contrast-Security-OSS/DeveloperLearnGuide/docs/Command Injection.md

 ### Overview
 <br/>
-**In Progresss- Do we have any Contrast Branded Diagrams/Video demos of this?**

 With a Command Injection attack, the goal is to hijack a vulnerable application in order to execute arbitrary commands on the host operating system.
 Command injection is made possible when an application passes unsafe user-supplied data (forms, cookies, HTTP headers, etc.) to a system shell.
 In this attack, the attacker-supplied operating system commands are usually executed with the privileges of the vulnerable application.
 <br/><br/>